newmajoe/dclegalhackers.github.io/README.md

 dclegalhackers.github.io
 ========================

-Budding website of legal hack.
+A budding website of legal hack.